NRCan/geo-deep-learning/docs/source/mode.rst

 The result of those "*tst*" images is used to estimate the accuracy of the model, since those images were unseen during training nor validation.
-For all those steps, we have the parameters that can be found in :ref:`configurationdefaultparam` under ``training`` and this configuration file look a like:
+For all those steps, we have the parameters that can be found in :ref:`configurationdefaultparam` under ``training`` and this configuration file looks like:

 .. literalinclude:: ../../../config/training/default_training.yaml
    :language: yaml